michaelhfblevins/michaelhfblevins.github.io/README.md

 # Michael Blevins

-Hello!
-Welcome to my website!
+Hey, welcome to my website!

 ## About Me

-I'm a recent Astrophysics graduate from The Ohio State University looking to gain experience with astronomical research!
+I'm a recent Astrophysics graduate from The Ohio State University looking to apply my knowledge and academic training to:
+- Scientific Data Analysis
+- Software Development
+- AI Engineering

 I also have a passion for outreach and science communication.
 I spread my love for learning and my enthusiasm for talking about space in the Astronomy Outreach Program I created at Focus Learning Academy of Northern Columbus.

-📍 Columbus, OH, USA
+📍 Columbus, OH

 ✉️ Get in touch: <michaelhfblevins@gmail.com>